OneIdentity/safeguard-bash/samples/certificate-login/README.md

 4. Connect as the new certificate user via the `connect-safeguard.sh` script.
 You will notice that this sample hardcodes the certificate password which is NOT what you would do in production.
-The A2A events sample shows secure methods for dealing with passwords in automated processes.
+The [A2A event handling](/samples/a2a-event-handling) sample shows secure methods for dealing with passwords in automated processes.

 ## Docker